wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.7 =
+* Added new option to scan past posts for video thumbnails

 = 1.6 =
 * Added support for custom post types